 The Professional Certificate of Women's Health is tailored for medical doctors who wish to improve patient outcomes by managing common women's health issues in general practice.
 This qualification is stage one of the Professional Diploma of Women’s Health.

-This course is for medical doctors and degree-qualified nurses that work under their supervision.
+This course is for physicians and degree-qualified medical practitioners.
 Participants must have completed the Foundation Certificate of Women’s Health.
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Further professionally recognised qualifications and prior studies may be recognised for entry into this course if the learning outcomes match exactly.
 Please ask a HealthCert Education Advisor for an individual assessment of your prior qualifications and experience.